WilliamJPriest/GO-CLI-Checklist/readme.md

 - [✔] Make Prettier
 - [✔] Fix File Structure

-Feel free to make suggestions.
+Feel free to make a suggest a feature.